DevExpress/web-dashboard-demo-preview/README.md

   Contains the application logic.

- The server-side of this project is an ASP.NET Core application hosted on the DevExpress.com.
+ The server side of this project is an ASP.NET Core application hosted on DevExpress.com.

  ## Documentation